-9 Membership The Members of the SYEDJC are: 3 MICHINGISHIP The Members of the OTEDSO are.
-Chief Executive of Rotherham, Doncaster and South Humber NHS Foundation Trust Chief Executive of Sheffield Children's NHS Foundation Trust Chief Executive of Sheffield Health and Social Care NHS Foundation Trust Chief Executive of South West Yorkshire Partnership NHS Foundation Trust Designated Executive Lead for MHLDA from NHS South Yorkshire Integrated Care Board Decisions are taken by the Members as set out in paragraph 6 above.
+9 Membership The Members of the SYEDJC are: Chief Executive of Rotherham, Doncaster and South Humber NHS Foundation Trust Chief Executive of Sheffield Children's NHS Foundation Trust Chief Executive of Sheffield Health and Social Care NHS Foundation Trust Chief Executive of South West Yorkshire Partnership NHS Foundation Trust Designated Executive Lead for MHLDA from NHS South Yorkshire Integrated Care Board Decisions are taken by the Members as set out in paragraph 6 above.
 The Partners will ensure that their respective Members attend at least 75% of meetings of the SYEDJC.
-10 Attendees The Chair of the SYEDJC may invite such attendees to SYEDJC meetings to provide information or be involved in discussion as the Chair considers appropriate.
+10 Attendees The Chair of the SVED IC may invite such attendees to SVED IC meetings to 10 Allendees The Chair of the SYEDJC may invite such attendees to SYEDJC meetings to provide information or be involved in discussion as the Chair considers appropriate.
 The Partners acknowledge that the commissioning landscape for eating disorder services is changing, and therefore the Chair may approve changes to standing attendees noted in these Terms of Reference.
 A representative patient/person with lived experience of the services will be invited to attend all SYEDJC meetings and the Partners will look to take steps prior to SYEDJC meetings to ensure that this representative is able to have meaningful involvement with the group and reflect wider patient views into the SYEDJC.
 The Partners agree to make any of their officers who are involved in delivery of the Work Plan available to attend the SYEDJC as requested.
-11 Deputies With the permission of the Chair and subject to the minimum attendance 20041100 requirement set out at paragraph 9 above, Members may nominate a deputy to attend a meeting that they are unable to attend.
+11 Deputies With the permission of the Chair and subject to the minimum attendance requirement set out at paragraph 9 above, Members may nominate a deputy to attend a meeting that they are unable to attend.
 The deputy may speak and vote on their behalf and count in the quorum.
 The decision of the Chair regarding authorisation of nominated deputies is final.
-Such nominations should usually be received five working days before the date of the meetings and should always include a short explanation as to why the nomination of a deputy is necessary. morado a chort explanation as to why the normination of a deputy is necessary.
+Such nominations should usually be received five working days before the date of the meetings and should always include a short explanation as to why the nomination of a deputy is necessary.